SumoLogic/sumologic-documentation/docs/dashboards/share-dashboard-outside-org.md

 ## Restrictions and limitations for external sharing

-* Sharing outside an organization is always view-only and in live mode, and not all [operators are compatible with live mode] (../Restricted_Operators_in_Dashboards.md "Dashboards-and-Alerts/Dashboards/Restricted_Operators_in_Dashboards#Live_mode_restrictions").
+* Sharing outside an organization is always view-only and in live mode, and not all [operators are compatible with live mode](restricted-operators-dashboards.md#live-mode-restrictions).
 It may take several minutes for panels to load data depending on your queries and time ranges.
-* Panels that are [incompatible with live mode] (../Restricted_Operators_in_Dashboards.md "Dashboards-and-Alerts/Dashboards/Restricted_Operators_in_Dashboards#Live_mode_restrictions")  show data only for viewers who have a login.
+* Panels that are [incompatible with live mode](restricted-operators-dashboards.md#live-mode-restrictions) show data only for viewers who have a login.
 * Panels must use relative time ranges (such as Last 15 Minutes, Last 24 Hours).
 Absolute time ranges are not currently supported.
-* Viewers without a login will see a live version of the dashboard with any [default time ranges and filters] (../Use-Time-Ranges-and-Filters.md "Dashboards-and-Alerts/Dashboards/Use-Time-Ranges-and-Filters") applied.
+* Viewers without a login will see a live version of the dashboard with any default time ranges and filters applied.
 To specify a different set of filters for another viewer, create a copy of the dashboard, provide new filter values and share it with the new URL.

 ## Logging for externally-shared dashboards